How Does Car Insurance Work?

 - Property damage liability insurance pays for repairing or replacing another person's property that you have damaged, including their car, home or other object.

-Most states require liability coverage or require you to prove that you are financially able to pay for damages.
-If you don't meet the requirements, you could be fined or even face jail time.
+Most states require that you have a minimum amount of liability coverage or that you can prove that you are financially able to pay for damages.
+If you don't meet the requirements, you can’t legally drive your car and could be fined or even face jail time if you do so.

 Comprehensive and collision car insurance